 PROGRAMME

-Prof. Michael Gasser Computer Science/Cognitive Science, Indiana University
+Prof. Michael Gasser Computer Science/Cognitive Science, Indiana

 will talk on Finite state morphology for Ethiopian Semitic languages.